 That’s just looking at the things you know to do; now consider the things that you know not to do, the lessons you’ve learned along the way.
 The mistakes you made that might have hurt your last business won’t be mistakes you make again, so instead of mistakes, they become learning experiences.
 You might have said to yourself “If I could start over, I wouldn’t have chosen this neighborhood for my store” or “If I could go back in time, I would try to inspire a more relaxed culture at my business”.
 When you start anew, you can go back, righting the mistakes you made and creating a better business.
 Your experience, here, is unique and powerful.

 There are plenty of stories of people who left business and got back into it.
 Some ran successful businesses, like this Forbes story about Jess Butcher, who started a billion dollar company but left when she needed a change to her work-life balance.
 Others, like Vitaliy Rizhkov, lost millions on businesses before finally finding success.
 When it comes to running a business, tenacity is key.
-When you’re on your search for funds to start a new business, or you want to see what tax breaks and incentives can help your new endeavor, an efficient Winnipeg accountant can help.
+When you’re on your search for funds to start a new business, or you want to see what tax breaks and incentives can help your new endeavor, an efficient Winnipeg accountant from Compass Accounting can help.
 When a business fails, you might feel like there are ashes all around you; remember, it’s only from the ashes that a phoenix can rise.